q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Method

 \subsection{MuPa-ZTE Acquisition and Forward Modeling}

-MuPa-ZTE acquires a series of five images in segments with varying PD-, T1-, T2-weightings.
-We index these five images using $s=0,...,4$.
-Fig.~\ref{fig1} shows the schematic of the sequence \cite{wiesinger20213d}.
-A PD-weighted ZTE image ($s=0$) is acquired upfront with a low flip angle (${FA}_0$) and no preparatory pulse.
-Its contrast is similar to a spoiled gradient echo (SPGR) acquisition \cite{spgr} and can be described by the steady-state signal equation
+MuPa-ZTE acquires five segmented weighted images (indexed by $s=0,\ldots,4$) with varying PD-, T1-, T2-contrasts (Fig.~\ref{fig1}).
+A native ZTE image ($s=0$) is acquired upfront with a low flip angle ($\mathrm{FA_0}$) and its contrast can be described by the steady-state signal equation

-where $E_1=e^{-TR / T1}$, $TR$ is the repetition time, and the approximation hold for $TR \ll$ T1 and ${FA}_0 \ll$ 1 rad \cite{ljungberg2021silent}.
-Hence, $M_{z,0}$ is primarily PD-weighted with only mild T1 saturation.
-After the PD-weighted image, four additional images are acquired with magnetisation-prepared ZTE readouts to impart T1 or T2 contrast.
-The first and second magnetisation-prepared segments begin with a preparation pulse (T2-preparation or inversion), and each of the four segments is acquired using a train of ZTE readouts with a flip angle $FA$.
+where $E_1=e^{-TR / T_1}$, $TR$ is the repetition time, and the approximation hold for $TR \ll T_1$ and $\mathrm{FA_0} \ll$ 1 rad \cite{ljungberg2021silent}.
+The approximation indicates that $M_{z,0}$ is primarily PD-weighted with only mild T1 saturation.
+Subsequently, four additional images are acquired with magnetisation-prepared ZTE readouts to impart T1 or T2 contrast.
+The first and second magnetisation-prepared segments begin with a preparation pulse (T2-preparation and inversion, respectively), and each of the four segments is acquired using a train of ZTE readouts following excitation pulses with flip angle $\mathrm{FA}$.
 Within a segment, each readout is performed at a different magnetisation state.
-The longitudinal magnetisation immediately before the $i$-th readout in a segment $s$ is given by \cite{ljungberg2021silent, ljungberg2020silent}
+The longitudinal magnetisation right before the $i$-th readout in a segment $s$ is given by \cite{ljungberg2021silent}

-where $s=1,...,4$, $\omega=E_1\cos \left({FA}\right)$, $M_{z, SPGR}=PD \cdot \frac{1-E_1}{1-\omega}$, and $M_{s,prep}$ is the longitudinal magnetisation right before the first excitation pulse of the $s$-th segment (reflecting T1 or T2 relaxation effects).
-Essentially, during the readout train the magnetisation relaxes from $M_{s,prep}$ towards the equilibrium determined by the SPGR steady state $M_{z, SPGR}$.
-The resulting image contrast of a full magnetisation-prepared segment (after all $N$ readouts) is the average magnetisation over the segment \cite{ljungberg2021silent, ljungberg2020silent}
+where $s=1,...,4$, $\omega=E_1\cos \left(\mathrm{FA}\right)$, $M_{z, SPGR}=PD \cdot \frac{1-E_1}{1-\omega}$ is the SPGR steady state, and $M_{s,prep}$ is the longitudinal magnetisation right before the first excitation pulse of the $s$-th segment (reflecting T1 or T2 relaxation effects).
+Essentially, during the readout train the magnetisation relaxes from $M_{s,prep}$ towards the equilibrium determined by $M_{z, SPGR}$.
+The resulting image contrast of a full magnetisation-prepared segment of $N$ readouts is the average magnetisation over the segment \cite{ljungberg2021silent, ljungberg2020silent}

-where $f=\frac{1}{N} \cdot \frac{1-\omega^N}{(1-\omega)}$.
-Equations~\ref{Mzspgr} and ~\ref{Mzi}, along with the subsequent simulation of weighted images containing sampling artifacts, form the foundation for generating the synthetic data used to train and test diffusion model-based methods.
-Meanwhile, Equations~\ref{Mzspgr} and ~\ref{Mzseg} are designated as the simplified forward model of MuPa-ZTE, $\mathcal{F}(\cdot)$, which will be employed in the data consistency module later in the workflow.